19 Forage Fish Energy Density

-Description: Energy density of alewife, butterfish, sand lance, and Atlantic mackerel varies seasonally, with seasonal estimates both higher and lower than estimates from previous decades.
-The data presented are the seasonal (Spring and Fall) energy density (kJ/g) for eight important forage species; Alewife, Atlantic Herring, Silver Hake, Northern Sand Lance, Atlantic Mackerel, Butterfish, Northern Shortfin Squid, and Inshore Longfin Squid.
-Samples are obtained from the NEFSC seasonal bottom trawl surveys and processed in the lab to estimate energy content.
+Description: The data presented here are the seasonal (Spring and Fall) energy density (kJ/g wet weight) for eight important forage species: alewife, Atlantic herring, silver hake, northern sand lance, Atlantic mackerel, butterfish, northern shortfin squid, and inshore longfin squid.
+Samples are obtained from the NEFSC seasonal bottom trawl surveys and processed at the Woods Hole Laboratory to estimate energy density.

 Indicator family: